 Robert received his Masters degree in Physical Therapy from the University of Saint Augustine and his Doctorate degree in Physical Therapy from Marymount University.
 He is a spokesperson for the American Physical Therapy Association and is a frequent guest speaker at medical conferences and athletic events.
 Robert is also a contributor to Runner's World magazine and a consultant for local running and triathlon teams.

 Outside the clinic, Robert enjoys spending time with his family and friends and competing in endurance events.
-His accomplishments include more than 25 marathons/ultra-marathons, four Boston Marathons, the Grindstone 100-mile trail run, a 100-mile mountain bike race, and the Savage Man Triathlon.
+His accomplishments include more than 25 marathons/ultra-marathons, six Boston Marathons, the Grindstone 100-mile trail run, the Leadville 100-mile mountain bike race, and four bricks on the Westernport Wall from the Savage Man Triathlon.

 We treat a variety of conditions ranging from the acute to the chronic.Conditions treated